assume-breach/Home-Grown-Red-Team/AutoC2/README.md

-AutoC2 is a bash script written to install all of the red tools that you will ever need.
+AutoC2 is a bash script written to install all of the red team tools that you know and love.
 This can transform your Ubuntu/Linux Mint Virtual Machine into a Red Teaming development workstation!
 It takes a while to install everything so be patient.

 #Issues